-Active Directory is a popular technology used in many organizations to handle their user management, authentication and authorization.
+Active Directory (AD) is a popular technology used in many organizations to handle their user management, authentication, and authorization.
 The fact that it’s so dominant and so central to the IT infrastructure makes it a key component for security monitoring.
 It’s also a popular target for malicious actors, as compromising Active Directory accounts gives them access to many resources.

 Security information and event management (SIEM) tools, therefore, need to “speak” Active Directory.
 We’ll go through the different aspects of monitoring an Active Directory for security and compliance purposes and we’ll provide several examples about how LogSentinel SIEM handles certain use cases.

 Active Directory Log Ingestion Ways